otakayusuke1317/furima-32653/README.md

 ### Association

-- has_one :purchase_record destination :destroy
+- has_one :purchase_record, dependent: :destroy
 - belongs_to :user

 ## destinations